tinymce/tinymce-docs/integrations/angularjs.md

 ## ui-tinymce directive

 There is an excellent and actively maintained [AngularJS project on GitHub](https://github.com/angular-ui/ui-tinymce).
-Here's the [contribute.md](https://github.com/angular-ui/ui-tinymce/blob/master/CONTRIBUTING.md) if you would like contribute to the project.

 > The ui-tinymce directive plays nicely with the ng-model directive such as ng-required.